gouliming4437/ZhihuBlocklistHelper/README.md

 ### First Time Setup

 When you first visit Zhihu after installing the script:
-1. A gear icon (™) will appear in the bottom-right corner
+1. A gear icon will appear in the bottom-right corner
 2. The script automatically syncs your blocklist from Zhihu
-3. During sync, the icon temporarily shows ó
+3. During sync, the icon temporarily shows hourglass

 ### Blocking/Unblocking Users